 \subsubsection{Datasets}

 In order to verify the viability of our proposed model for PRVR, queries that are partially relevant to videos are required.
 As videos in popular T2VR datasets such as MSR-VTT \cite{xu2016msr}, MSVD \cite{chen2011collecting} and VATEX \cite{wang2019vatex} are supposed to be fully relevant to the queries, they are not suited for our experiments.
-Here, we re-purpose three datasets commonly used for VCMR, \ie TVR \cite{lei2020tvr}, Activitynet Captions \cite{krishna2017dense}, and Charades-STA \cite{gao2017tall}, considering their natural language queries partially relevant with the corresponding videos (a query is typically associated with a specific moment in a video).
+Here, we re-purpose three datasets commonly used for VCMR, \ie TVR \cite{lei2020tvr}, ActivityNet-Captions \cite{krishna2017dense}, and Charades-STA \cite{gao2017tall}, considering their natural language queries partially relevant to the corresponding videos (a query is typically associated with a specific moment in a video).
 Table \ref{tab:dataset_stat} summarizes the brief statistics of these datasets, including average lengths of moments and videos, and the average moment length proportion in the whole video (moment-to-video ratio).
-Note that as we focus on retrieving videos, moment annotations provided by these datasets are not used in our proposed new PRVR task.
+Note that as we focus on retrieving videos, moment annotations provided by these datasets are not used in our newly proposed PRVR task.

-\textbf{TV show Retrieval (TVR)} \cite{lei2020tvr} is a multimodal dataset originally for video corpus moment retrieval, where videos are paired with subtitles that are generated by automatic speech recognition.
-It contains 21.8K videos collected from 6 TV shows, and each video is associated with 5 natural language sentences that describe a specific moment in the video.
-As a moment is typically a part of a video, we assume that sentences are partially relevant to videos, and use them to evaluate our model.
+\textbf{TVshow Retrieval (TVR)} \cite{lei2020tvr} is a multimodal dataset originally for video corpus moment retrieval, where videos are paired with subtitles generated by automatic speech recognition.
+It contains 21.8K videos collected from 6 TV shows.
+Each video is associated with 5 sentences that describe a specific moment in the video.
+As such a sentence is partially relevant to the video.
 Following \cite{zhang2020hierarchical,zhang2021video}, we utilize 17,435 videos with 87,175 moments for training and 2,179 videos with 10,895 moments for testing.

-\textbf{ActivityNet Captions} \cite{krishna2017dense} is originally developed for dense video captioning task, and is now a popular dataset for single video moment retrieval.
-It contains around 20K videos from Youtube, and the average length of videos is the largest among the three datasets we used.
-On average, each video has around 3.7 moments with corresponding sentence descriptions.We use the popular data partition used in \cite{zhang2020hierarchical, zhang2021video}.
+\textbf{ActivityNet-Captions} \cite{krishna2017dense} is originally developed for dense video captioning, and is now a popular dataset for SVMR.
+It contains around 20K videos from Youtube, and the average length of videos is the largest among the datasets we used.
+On average, each video has around 3.7 moments with corresponding sentence descriptions.
+We use the popular data partition used in \cite{zhang2020hierarchical, zhang2021video}.